Mentor Research Institute

 503 227-2027

-Is the MODA Behavioral Health Incentive Program (BHIP) Bold and Reckless?
+Moda Behavioral Health Incentive Program (BHIP): Bold and Reckless?

-In December 2022, the Independent Mental Health Practices Alliance (IMHPA) began collaborating with MODA for a measurement-based care (MBC) contract and ultimately seek a value-based payment contract at the end of 3 years.
+AMHA (now IMHPA) has been collaborating with Moda Health since 2015.
+In 2018 the Independent Mental Health Practices Alliance was capable of measurement and value-based contracting .
+In December 2022, IMHPA began collaborating with MODA for a measurement-based care (MBC) contract and ultimately seeking a value-based payment contract at the end of 3 years.

-Detailed documentation, written recommendations and references were provided to MODA based on Federal, State, industry and thought leader guidance.
-The recommendation includes the necessary CPT codes, technology, administrative requirements, progress and outcome measures, data sharing and analysis, and initial communication requirements.
+Detailed documentation, written recommendations and references had been and were provided to MODA based on Federal, State, industry and thought leader guidance.
+The recommendations included the necessary CPT codes, technology, administrative requirements, progress and outcome measures, data sharing and analysis, and initial communication requirements.
 The estimated cost for MBC was provided to MODA.

 1. What are fee-for-service, alternative payment, and value-based payment contracts?

-2. What is the future of fee-for-services in Oregon?
+2. What is the future of fee-for-services reimbursements in Oregon?

-3. How do we get from Fee-for-service to Value-based payments?
+3. How do payers and providers get from Fee-for-service to Value-based payments?

-4. What can Go Wrong when participating in a value-based payment contract for psychotherapy services?
+4. What can Go Wrong when participating in a value-based payment contract for psychotherapy (also called “mental and behavioral health services”)?

 5. How do providers Negotiate a value-based payment contract for psychotherapy services?